tom192180/RL-Project_assignment3/README.md

 # RL-assigment3

-We did experiments using the following environments: slimevolley https://github.com/hardmaru/slimevolleygym

-cartpole
+We implemented DQN and improvements like DDQN, Dueling DQN and self play, and carry out experiments on following environments:

+-slimevolley
+https://github.com/hardmaru/slimevolleygym

+-cartpole
 https://gym.openai.com/envs/CartPole-v0/
 The reference of the codes are mentioned in each file